Two

 when she tries to trap the kids.

-We see a great camera shot on the toy
+We see a great camera shot on a toy

 rocket zooming around in the cellar